 During their senior year, students will have the opportunity to sign up for the Work-Based Learning Course.
-This course is a 3-period class in which students will learn critical information needed for a successful transition into employment.
-They will learn about workplace safety, interview skills, resume writing, work ethics and other key skills while preparing for placement into externship positions.
+This course is a 3-period class in which students will learn critical skills to support a successful transition into employment.
+They will learn about workplace safety, interview skills, resume writing, work ethics and other key skills while preparing for placement into internship positions.

 Things to keep in mind.

-- Some externship placements may have additional requirements such as vaccinations (Covid, Flu), TB testing, etc. Currently, all hospital placements require Covid Vaccinations so discuss with your parents early if you want to intern at a hospital and need vaccinations.
+- Some internship placements may have additional requirements such as vaccinations (Covid, Flu), TB testing, etc. Currently all hospital placements require Covid Vaccinations.
+Discuss with your parents early if you want to intern at a hospital and need vaccinations.

-- Depending on DPSCD and the employer's guidance, externships may be in-person, virtual or hybrid.
+- Depending on DPSCD and the employer's guidance, internships may be in-person, virtual or hybrid.